scto/kotlin-lsps/README.md

 sed -i "s|<your-home-folder>|$HOME|g" .kotlinlsp-modules.json
 ```

 After that, run the code editor in a kotlin file from this project and you should see diagnostics being reported.
-Also a `./log.txt` file will be created logging the calls to the services in the platform interface, to help troubleshoot bugs and track missing functionality.
 In the `Log.kt` file you can configure the verbosity of the logs.

 ## Running tests